Female ejaculation

 Female ejaculation is physiologically distinct from coital incontinence, with which it is sometimes confused.

 There have been few studies on female ejaculation.
 A failure to adopt common definitions and research methodology by the scientific community has been the primary contributor to this lack of experimental data.
 Research has suffered from highly selected participants, narrow case studies, or very small sample sizes, and consequently has yet to produce significant results.
 Much of the research into the composition of the fluid focuses on determining whether it is, or contains, urine.
 It is common for any secretion that exits the vagina, and for fluid that exits the urethra, during sexual activity to be referred to as female ejaculate, which has led to significant confusion in the literature.

-Whether the fluid is secreted by the Skene's gland through and around the urethra has also been a topic of discussion; while the exact source and nature of the fluid remain controversial among medical professionals, and are related to doubts over the existence of the G-spot, there is substantial evidence that the Skene's gland is the source of female ejaculation.
+Whether the fluid is secreted by the Skene's gland through and around the urethra has also been a topic of discussion; while the exact source and nature of the fluid remains controversial among medical professionals, and are related to doubts over the existence of the G-spot, there is substantial evidence that the Skene's gland is the source of female ejaculation.
 The function of female ejaculation, however, remains unclear.

 Reports

 In questionnaire surveys, 35–50% of women report that they have at some time experienced the gushing of fluid during orgasm.
-Other studies find anywhere from 10–69%, depending on the definitions and methods used.
+Other studies find anywhere from 10 to 69%, depending on the definitions and methods used.
 For instance Kratochvíl (1994) surveyed 200 women and found that 6% reported ejaculating, an additional 13% had some experience and about 60% reported release of fluid without actual gushing.
 Reports on the volume of fluid expelled vary considerably, starting from amounts that would be imperceptible to a woman, to mean values of 1–5 ml.

 The suggestion that women can expel fluid from their genital area as part of sexual arousal has been described by women's health writer Rebecca Chalker as "one of the most hotly debated questions in modern sexology".
 Female ejaculation has been discussed in anatomical, medical, and biological literature throughout recorded history.
 The reasons for the interest in female ejaculation have been questioned by feminist writers.